 No, but, Raiy, what is it specifically?

-A Reverse Bang is a type of Big Bang event in which artists submit art prompts (up to 3 total, though each prompt can be more than one image/visual artwork).
-The art prompts are then claimed by writers who will write a piece of fiction based on the prompt chosen.
+A Reverse Bang is a type of Big Bang event in which artists submit art prompts (up to 3 in total).
+The art prompts are then claimed by writers who will write a piece of long-ish fiction (min.
+5,000 words) based on the prompt chosen.